 Just when Uber has spread its operations worldwide and even inspired the ‘uberization’ of every legacy industry, it is a surprise that the ride-hailing app was allowed to operate on the Ontario Int.
 Airport just in the last week of Dec 2021.

 However, it’s not a surprise for those who know how ferociously taxi unions have resisted the spread of Uber-like services in their rental car industry, especially at airports.
-For long, regulations have banned them from picking up passengers near airports, and Uber drivers doing so ran the risk of fines and citations.
+For a long, regulations have banned them from picking up passengers near airports, and Uber drivers ran the risk of fines and citations.

 Ontario Airport’s Chief Commercial Officer Welcomes Uber